bittercoder/bittercoder.github.io/about.md

 Hi!

+My name is Alex Henderson, and I live in Auckland New Zealand.

 I'm a software engineer with 18+ years of working experience in the industry.

 I provide development services to companies in New Zealand and around the world, generally through long-term consulting engagements with my boutique software consultancy DevDefined Limited.